minio/docs/source/administration/bucket-replication/enable-server-side-multi-site-bucket-replication.rst

 Repeat this test on each deployment by copying a new unique file and checking that the file replicates to each of the other deployments.

-You can also use :mc-cmd:`mc stat` to check the file to check the current :ref:`replication stage <minio-replication-process>` of the object.
+You can also use :mc:`mc stat` to check the file to check the current :ref:`replication stage <minio-replication-process>` of the object.